-- At Jhpiego-supported health care facilities, more than 650,000 deliveries were attended by a skilled birth attendant and more than 1.4 million women started using a modern family planning (FP) method for the first time.
-In 2019, 18% of new FP users opted of a long-acting, reversible contraceptive method—compared to 12% in 2018.
+- At Jhpiego-supported health care facilities, more than 426,000 deliveries were attended by a skilled birth attendant and more than 9 million women started using a modern family planning (FP) method for the first time.

-- The Health Service Delivery (HSD) project assisted Guinea’s Ministry of Health to define an integrated package of essential services and helped increase the number of facilities offering the full package from 79 (end of 2017) to 215 (the end of 2018) and 227 (end of 2019).
+- The Health Service Delivery (HSD) project assisted Guinea’s Ministry of Health to define an integrated package of essential services and helped increase the number of facilities offering the full package from 79 in 2017 to 261 in 2022 (94% of project target).

-- To date, HSD has trained 117 providers, 143 community educators and 20 paralegals in gender-based violence (GBV) services, including clinical management, referral and reporting, educational messages for prevention and awareness building of community resources.
-In the two years that HSD has supported GBV activities, 376 cases have been managed at 36 project-supported facilities for this intervention.
+- To date, HSD has trained 117 providers, 143 community educators 30 paralegals and 50 protection officers in gender-based violence (GBV) services, including clinical management, referral and reporting, educational messages for prevention and awareness building of community resources.
+In the three years that HSD has supported GBV activities, more than 1600 cases have been managed at 56 project-supported facilities for this intervention.

 Our Work in Guinea

 Strengthening and Decentralizing the National Response to Sexually Transmitted Infections and HIV for Universal Access